AtamaCo/docs/docs/composer-core/business-capability/README.md

 ### Edit description
 To edit the business capability description, click on the "Edit" button below the existing description.
 Make your changes and click "Confirm".

 The text field supports markdown formatting for headlines, lists, etc.

+### Edit workspaces
+To edit the workspaces that a business capability is assigned to, click on the "Edit workspaces" button below the existing list of workspaces.
+Make your changes and click "Update".

+The text field supports markdown formatting for headlines, lists, etc.